 We are committed to ensuring that our businesses and our organization are sustainable in the long-term.

-End extreme poverty for over 700,000 Africans by 2020 through organic growth and partnerships
+End extreme poverty for an additional 700,000+ Africans by 2020 through organic growth and partnerships

-Develop new innovations for the bottom of the pyramid through the Village Enterprise Incubator
+Develop new innovations for the bottom of the pyramid through the Village Enterprise Accelerator

 Build upon thought leadership in the international development sector